Honey, I shrunk the hypothesis space (through logical preprocessing): Introduction

 To find singleton reducible rules we use ASP to determine whether a relation is partial or total and use that information to deduce singleton reducible rules.
 The output of this stage is a set of singleton reducible rules.

 We use the set of pointless rules to shrink the hypothesis space of a constraint-based ILP system \cite{popper,maxsynth}.
-For instance, if we discover that \emph{even} and \emph{odd} are mutually exclusive, we build constraints that remove rules with both the body literals \emph{odd(A)} and \emph{even(A)}.
-Likewise, if we discover that the literals \emph{succ(B,C)}, \emph{succ(C,D)}, and \emph{lt(B,D)} are implication reducible, the constraints remove rules with these literals in them.
-Our constraints remove non-optimal hypotheses from the hypothesis space so that these systems never consider them when searching for a hypothesis.
+For instance, if we discover that \emph{even} and \emph{odd} are mutually exclusive, we build constraints that remove rules that contain both the body literals \emph{odd(A)} and \emph{even(A)}.
+Likewise, if we discover that the literals \emph{succ(B,C)}, \emph{succ(C,D)}, and \emph{lt(B,D)} are implication reducible, the constraints remove rules that contain all these literals in them.
+Our constraints remove non-optimal hypotheses from the hypothesis space so that an ILP system never considers them when searching for a hypothesis.

 Our shrinking approach has many benefits.
 The approach is system-agnostic and could be used by any ILP system.
-For instance, Aleph’s rule pruning mechanism \cite{aleph} could use the constraints.
+For instance, \ale{}'s rule pruning mechanism \cite{aleph} could use the constraints.
 The approach is a stand-alone preprocessing step, independent of a specific learning algorithm or learning task.
 Therefore, we can use our approach as a preprocessing step on a set of BK shared by many tasks.
 The main benefit is a drastic reduction in learning times without reducing predictive accuracy.
-For instance, given only 10 seconds to shrink the space, our approach can reduce learning time from over 10 hours to just a few seconds.
+For instance, given only 10 seconds to shrink the hypothesis space, our approach can reduce learning time from over 10 hours to just a few seconds.